Allegheny National Forest

 I believe the following points are crucial to ensure the longevity and sustainability of the ANF:

 Increase Recreation and Tourism: As a former healthcare professional and Boy Scout Leader, I encourage the many benefits of outdoor recreation and physical activity.
-In Pennsylvania’s Fifth Congressional District, we are blessed with an abundance of lands that can cater to some of the best outdoor experiences in the state.
+In Pennsylvania’s Fifteenth Congressional District, we are blessed with an abundance of lands that can cater to some of the best outdoor experiences in the state.
 The ANF offers year-round activities such as camping, fishing, boating, hiking, biking, ATVing and snowmobiling.
 As your Member of Congress, I will continue to advocate on behalf of expanded recreation and tourism throughout our region.

 Continue Energy Production: In 1859, Colonel Edwin Drake drilled the world’s first commercial oil well in Titusville, Pennsylvania.
 As a result, northwestern PA played a critical role in American industrialization and the worldwide development of the petroleum industry.
 Due to the region’s history, the U.S National Park Service recognizes northwestern Pennsylvania as the Oil Region National Heritage Area.

 With this history in mind, oil and gas production continues to be a major economic engine in the ANF and surrounding areas.
 However, unlike other national forests, some 93% of the mineral rights are owned by the private sector.
-Pennsylvania law guarantees that mineral owners are provided “reasonable access” to their property.
+Pennsylvania law guarantees that mineral owners are provided with “reasonable access” to their property.
 As such, I will continue to support production in the ANF and the rights of mineral owners to access their property.

-Increase Timber Harvesting: The ANF is home to the finest hardwood trees in the world; and consequently, timber has long been an important part of the economic engine in the Fifth District.
+Increase Timber Harvesting: The ANF is home to the finest hardwood trees in the world; and consequently, timber has long been an important part of the economic engine in the Fifteenth District.
 Under longtime federal law, 25% of timber revenues generated on national forests are returned to the county of origin for essential public services.
 I remain concerned by the decreasing amounts of board feet that have been produced in the past two decades.
 In the 1980s, the ANF was producing around 90 million board feet (mbf) per year, whereas today it is closer to 43 mbf annually.
 Over the same period, timber volume has dropped system-wide from roughly 12 billion board feet (bbf) to 2.5 bbf in 2016.

 I am also a strong proponent of using wood waste for the production of woody biomass.
 Using dead or decaying wood in the forest not only can be used to create alternative fuels, but must be part of a balanced forest management plan.
 A well-managed forest is much better off than an unmanaged one.
 Please know that I will continue to advocate for increased timber harvesting and for the timber industry.